How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

 What to Read Next

-To put these tracking principles into practice across every area of your life, the Life Goals Workbook provides structured tracking templates, weekly review prompts, and goal-setting frameworks designed to work with the Feedback Loop Framework described here.
+To put these tracking principles into practice across every area of your life, the Life Goals Workbook provides structured tracking templates, weekly reflection prompts, and goal-setting frameworks designed to work with the capture, compare, correct, and share loop described here.
 To go deeper on specific pieces, these guides pair well with the system above:

 Frequently Asked Questions

-How often should I track progress on my personal goals?
+How often should I track the progress of my goals?

 Daily tracking works best for habit-based goals where consistency matters, while weekly tracking suits outcome-based goals where results take longer to appear.
 Harkin’s meta-analysis found that interventions which got people to monitor their progress more often led to higher goal attainment [1].
-Match frequency to goal type: a fitness habit benefits from daily check-ins, but a career milestone only needs weekly or monthly review.
-Start with daily input tracking and weekly output reviews as a default.
+How often you track your goals should follow the goal type, so start with daily input tracking and a weekly outcome reflection as a default.

 What is the best app for tracking personal goal progress?